SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 This cloning could take a while.
 Once done, go into the session folder in your Command Prompt/Terminal<br> `cd sydneyTestersBootcamp/03_ContinuousIntegration`.

 #####5.
-Clone the forked repository into your local machine (This step is only for those of you who already have forked/cloned in previous sessions).
+Update the forked repository into your local machine (This step is only for those of you who already have forked/cloned in previous sessions).

 On your machine, open the command prompt or Terminal, go to the folder where you had cloned the repo into (eg: `cd sydneyTestersBootcamp`).<br>